Smokey Zone, is proud to be an official licensee of Woodsy Owl, the famous owl icon for the United States Forest Service.

 His current motto is, "Lend a hand—care for the land!"

-One thing we have learned in our seventeen years of keeping people aware of Fire Danger with Smokey Bear's message is that awareness is crucial.
+One thing we have learned in our 20 plus years of keeping people aware of Fire Danger with Smokey Bear's message is that awareness is crucial.
 Awareness opens the door for education.

-When your community is reminded daily about air quality levels the opportunity to educate grows.
-Sign text that includes messages like, "Ride Your Bike" or "Carpool To Work" will help educate and create the changes we need to reduce pollution.
+When your community is reminded daily about caring for the environment with Woodsy' s message the opportunity to educate grows.
+Publicly dispalyed signs that includes messages like, "Ride Your Bike" or "Carpool To Work" will help educate and create the changes we need to reduce pollution and care for out land.

 Woodsy was designed to be seen as a mentor providing people with information and advice to help them appreciate nature and to remind everyone to take care of our environment.
 We have decided to introduce a series of "Air Quality Signs" to bring the awareness back.
 These signs will lead the charge as we create awareness and additional educational opportunities on how to reduce air pollution.
 Keep an eye out for the Woodsy Owl, "Air Quality Signs" in your city.
 Contact us at 541-388-1182 or order online if you think a sign in front of your school, hospital, public park, or business would be a good reminder to "Give a Hoot, don't Pollute."